maxtuno/PEQNP/docs/stdlib.md

     def integer(key=None, bits=None):
         """
-        Correspond to an integer of name key, and size bits.
+        Correspond to an integer of name key, and bits bits.
         :param key: The name of variable, appear on CNF when cnf_path is setting on satisfy().
-        :param bits: The bits size of the integer.
+        :param bits: The bits of the integer.
         :return: An instance of Integer.
         """

     def constant(value=None, bits=None):
         """
-        Correspond to an constant of value with size bits.
+        Correspond to an constant of value with bits bits.
-        :param bits: The bits size of the constant.
+        :param bits: The bits bits of the constant.
         :param value: The value that represent the constant.
         :return: An instance of Constant.
         """